 - Increasing Minnesota’s Minimum Wage to improve the economic security of Minnesota’s low-wage workers and strengthen the state’s economy.

-- Supporting Successful Health Care Reform that makes health care that affordable for more Minnesotans and creates a consumer-friendly health insurance exchange.
+- Supporting Successful Health Care Reform that makes health care affordable for more Minnesotans and creates a consumer-friendly health insurance exchange.

 - Promoting Tax Fairness for Minnesota Renters so that low- and moderate-income Minnesotans do not pay more than their fair share in taxes.

 - Defeating Constitutional Budget Amendments That Put Minnesota's Future at Risk.
-Three proposed amendments would have resulted in even more government gridlock and shutdowns, budget gimmicks and cuts to critical services.
+Three proposed amendments would have resulted in government gridlock and shutdowns, budget gimmicks and cuts to critical services.
 They would have made it more difficult for Minnesota to recover from the recession and invest in economic growth.